Jenmi

 Jenmi or Janmi (/ml/), plural Jenmimar, is the Malayalam term used to refer to the landed aristocracy of Kerala, India, who traditionally held their lands as absolute and allodial owners, with such lands known as Jenmom or Janmam.
 They formed the landowning nobility as well as the landed gentry of the region in colonial times, and the majority of the estates and feudal properties were owned by this community.
-They predominantly belonged to the Nair (Kshatriya) and Nambudiri (Brahmin priest) castes.
+They predominantly belonged to the Nair and Nambudiri (Brahmin priest) castes.

 History

 The twenty-two families paying 3,000 rupees or more in land revenue to the Crown held 620,012 acres among them; the Vengayil dynasty alone accounted for 200,000 acres, followed immediately by the Mannarghat and Kavalappara Moopil Nairs, whose respective swaroopams governed 180,000 acres and 155,358 acres.

 The Zamorin of Calicut owned between 60,000 and 90,000 acres of Jenmom estate lands, followed by the Raja of Kollengode with 82,000 acres of forest and 18,000 acres of farmland.
 The Nilambur Thirumalpad's swaroopam spanned 80,000 acres, generating 273,075 rupees in 1925.
 The Koothali Moopil Nair family held at least 47,000 acres, likely more, as they had transferred significant land, including the Changaroth estate, to their Vengayil daughter as a wedding gift. to match the donation of Kuttiyadi by the groom's father, the Kolathiri Raja, from the Kadathanadu swaroopam.

 Temples like The Padmanabhaswamy Temple was controlled and owned by the Nair Jenmis, known as Ettuveettil Pillamar, and their associates, Ettarayogam, until the 17th century, the Koodalmanikyam Temple (controlled by the Thachudaya Kaimal) and the Guruvayoor Temple of M. R. Ry. were built on lands owned by these Brahmin and Nair aristocrats.

 The Maharajas of Cochin and Travancore, along with other rulers like the Punjar in Travancore and the Paliath Achans in Cochin, were known for their large feudal estates.
 The exact acreage controlled by the Paliam swaroopam is unknown, but a 1956 partition suit allocated over 100,000 rupees to 213 family members, with additional funds reserved for administration and temple maintenance.
 At that time, the Paliam family had 12,000 tenants and owned 41 temples.

 Other notable Jenmis included the Kurumathoor Namburidipad (5,615 acres), the Kalliat Nambiars (36,779 acres), the Chirakkal Raja (32,082 acres), and the K.T.
 Moopil Nair family (at least 25,000 acres).